aberazniova/ai-cookbook-edu/.github/instructions/backend_testing.instructions.md

 ```

 ## Single Assertions
-- Each test should make only one assertion for clarity and easier debugging
 - Focus on testing one specific behavior per test
+- Prefer one expectation per `it` block for clarity and easier debugging

 ### Good Examples:
 ```ruby